You need to find a place to rent. What do I do first?

 If you have signed and committed into a fixed term contract, you are liable for the rent until the fixed term is finished.
 However, If you are no longer in a fixed term contract for example it has gone into a rolling your tenancy agreement will tell you the required notice you will need to serve.

-What if the tenant can't pay my rent?
+What if my tenant can't pay the rent?

 It is always the tenant’s responsibility to pay the rent, but circumstances change.
 For example you become unemployed or are unable to work due to ill health and sickness?
 The most important thing is not to let arrears pile up until they’re unmanageable.
 We recommend you speak to your landlord or the letting agent as soon as possible to see if the rent payments could be rescheduled.
 And don’t forget, you can always get insured against sickness and unemployment to keep yourself protected.